briandrum/codes.forchagrin.com/_chapters/chapter-303-enforcement-impounding-and-penalty.md

 10. _(j)_ Whoever violates subsection (h) of this section is guilty of a minor misdemeanor.

-11. _(k)_ As used in this section, “owner of a private property” or “owner of the private property” includes, with respect to a private property, any of the
+11. _(k)_ As used in this section, "owner of a private property" or "owner of the private property" includes, with respect to a private property, any of the
 following:

     1. _(1)_ Any person who holds title to the property;